purple-world/player-services/README.md

-# microservice-architecture for an UE5 player service
+# microservice-architecture for UE5 game

 This is a context bounded microservice architecture for a networked game.